docusign/code-examples-php/README.md

    Run **composer install**

 1. Create new file **ds_config.php** (root level directory of the example) by using ds_config_example.php as your template.
-     Update the  the Integration Key and other settings in the configuation file.
+     Update the Integration Key and other settings in the configuation file.

    **Note:** Protect your Integration Key and secret and/or RSA private key--you should ensure that ds_config.php file will not be stored in your source code